-Portals Network is an interconnected network of independent people’s computers, which are serving as gates into the Internet.
-We call those gates portals.
-The network of such portals doesn’t have a central middleman, so you’re not required to trust your location, browsing history and security with any single entity or company.
+Portals operates on top of interconnected network of independent peoples’ computers – decentralized VPN, or dVPN for short.
+These computers serve as gates (or portals) into the Internet.
+Such decentralized network doesn’t have a central middleman, so you’re not required to trust your location, browsing history and security with any single entity or company.

 What is Portals?